EU says it will act 'firmly' if UK doesn't honor Brexit deal

 LONDON (AP) — The European Union’s chief Brexit negotiator says the bloc is ready to act “firmly and resolutely” if the U.K. fails to honor its commitments under the divorce deal that was supposed to keep trade flowing after Britain left the EU.

-Maros Sefcovic’s comments, published Tuesday in the Daily Telegraph newspaper, came a day before he holds talks with his U.K. counterpart on implementing the deal.
+Maros Sefcovic’s comments, published Tuesday in the Daily Telegraph newspaper, came a day before he holds talks with U.K. Brexit Minister David Frost on implementing the agreement,

-The relationship between the two sides has grown tense amid concerns over the so-called Northern Ireland protocol, which was designed to protect the peace process in Northern Ireland while preserving economic links with the Republic of Ireland, an EU member state.
+The relationship between the two sides has grown tense amid concerns over the so-called Northern Ireland protocol, part of the deal that is designed to protect the peace process in Northern Ireland by keeping an open border with the Republic of Ireland, an EU member state.

+The EU says the provisions — agreed upon by the U.K. and the EU as part of Britain's exit terms from the 27-nation bloc — are needed to protect the EU single market.

 The U.K. angered Brussels earlier this year when it unilaterally extended a grace period delaying the inspection of many supermarket items shipped to Northern Ireland from England, Scotland and Wales.
-The Telegraph reported that the U.K. may extend this action to include chilled meats such as sausages and ground beef.
+The Telegraph reported that the U.K. may extend this action to include chilled meats such as sausages and ground beef, which won't be allowed into Northern Ireland from July 1 unless the two sides strike a deal.

 Sefcovic cautioned against such action, saying negotiators should strive to achieve “mutually agreed compliance paths.”